 - A career shadowing day hosted by your mentor; and

-- Access to SBL Staff and the SBL student and professional network and advising from BSEL staff.
+- Access to the BSEL student and professional network and advising from BSEL staff.

 Society and Business Fellows Cohort 1

 We offer a range of programs that provide ongoing education and hands-on experiences to enhance and deepen what our students learn in the classroom.
-In addition to participating in the programs listed below, students who want to learn more about topics in business and society can find reading materials and student clubs on our Resources page.
-For more information about any of the following student programs, please contact Abby Fifer Mandell, SBL Executive Director.
+For more information about any of the following student programs, please contact Michelle Chow, Program Specialist.

 The MBA Summer Internship Subsidy encourages and supports the participation of Marshall MBA students in the social enterprise and non-profit sector.
 Organizations with summer internships represent education, arts and culture, environment, human services, international relief, nonprofit consulting, community development, and other social initiatives.

 Learn about current and past summer intern subsidy recipients by following their blog

 Subsidy is available for a limited number of students for the summer between their first and second years of the MBA Program according to the following criteria: